storyfeet/bob_cards_elm/rules.md

 <img src="{{cat $0 "/rules/start_setup_embedded.svg" }}">

 1. **Choose and Place Board:** Choose a direction to represent West on the table.
-Take the appropriate Score Board (Standard or Co-op) And place it close to the the east of the playing area.It's compas should show the directions intended, and there should be plenty of room to expand to the West.
+Take the appropriate Score Board (Standard or Co-op) And place it close to the east of the playing area.It's compass should show the directions intended, and there should be plenty of room to expand to the West.

 2. Add a **Meeple** for every player to the clear '0' on the *Score Board*.